ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

 ### **Example of user identification**

-You should identify guest user before authentication of user that will be identified.
+You should identify guest user as user that should be authenticated.

 ```cpp
 ScMemoryContext context; // Some context with guest user.